Noise, Nuisance & Anti-Social Behaviour

 We take your safety and security very seriously.

 Radcliffe Housing Society will take firm action in cases of proven nuisance, harassment and criminal behaviour.
 This is for your benefit and that of the area you live in.
-We will also take action to ensure our residents can enjoy the use of their home without unreasonable interference from others.
+We will also take action to ensure our tenants can enjoy the use of their home without unreasonable interference from others.

 What You Can Do

-- Make sure you keep to your tenancy, in particular ensuring noise is only created at reasonable times and levels, and that you show respect for your property, your environment and for other residents;
+- Make sure you keep to your tenancy, in particular ensuring noise is only created at reasonable times and levels, and that you show respect for your property, your environment and for other tenants;

 - Contact the Police in case of serious incidents, 999 for an emergency, 101 for a non-emergency situation;